 The true history of Shaolin Kung Fu is unlikely to be fully determined and is steeped in both tradition and myth.
-What is generally accepted is that most asian martial arts have their origins linked to Shaolin Kung Fu, including popular arts like Karate, Judo, and Taekwondo.
-You can visit our history page for more information on its origins.
+What is generally accepted is that many asian martial arts are linked to Shaolin Kung Fu.

 To try and describe Shaolin Kung Fu in one page detracts from its vastness but the following attempts to give you a starting point.

 Shaolin Kung Fu is both an internal and external art.
 The internal focuses on breathing and the flow of Chi (energy) throughout your body.
 The external focuses on the punching and kicking aspects.
 In this way, it is both a “soft” and “hard” martial art.
 It places a large importance on the balance of Ying and Yang that is so traditionally seen in Chinese philosophy.